makanyane/IWTE/documentation/M2_vegetation_db.md

 To convert a vege_model to dae/glb/ms3d, check the extract file type you want is selected in the drop-down box then use ***Medieveal 2 > Vegetation models and sprites > Vege_model_to_extract***.

 ![M2_vege_model_to_extract](../IWTEgithub_images/M2_vege_model_to_extract.jpg)

+NOTE:  Do not allow uv maps for the vege_models to exceed the 0 to 1 range.
+Do not use textures for the vege_models that are larger than other vegetation textures.
+The game compiles all the vegetation textures into one texture map in game, change of size or uv's exceeding range will result in models using parts of other models textures!

 ## Creating Vege_Sprites